rodolfodpk/go-crablet/docs/overview.md

 - **ProjectDecisionModel**: Projects all states in one query, streams events row-by-row (cursor-based)
 - **ReadStream**: Streams events for custom processing (cursor-based)
 - **ReadStreamChannel**: Channel-based streaming for Go-idiomatic processing
-- **ProjectDecisionModelChannel**: Real-time projection results via channels
+- **ProjectDecisionModelChannel**: Immediate projection results via channels

 ## Why Explore DCB?
 - **Single-query consistency**: All invariants checked atomically
 - **No aggregates required**: Consistency boundaries are defined by your queries
 - **Efficient**: One database round trip for all business rules
-- **Go-idiomatic**: Channel-based streaming for real-time processing
+- **Go-idiomatic**: Channel-based streaming for immediate processing
 - **Flexible**: Choose the right streaming approach for your dataset size

 See the [README](../README.md) and [examples](examples.md) for more.